Consumer Medicine Information

 Rarely, there can be a worsening of the symptoms of myasthenia gravis.
 This is a condition in which the muscles become weak and tire easily, causing drooping eyelids, double vision, difficulty in speaking and swallowing, and sometimes muscle weakness in the arms or legs.

 Rarely, the Achilles tendon (extending from the calf to the heel of the foot) or other tendons have been torn after Ciproxin therapy.
+This may occur even within the first 48 hours of treatment and up to several months after completing treatment with Ciproxin.
+This risk of tendon damage may be increased in elderly patients, during strenuous physical activity, if you are currently being treated with a type of medicine called corticosteroids, if you have reduced kidney function or have received solid organ transplants.
 Tell your doctor immediately if you feel any discomfort, pain or inflammation of a tendon.

 Rarely, you may experience hyperglycaemia (high blood sugar) or hypoglycaemia (low blood sugar).
 Symptoms of hyperglycaemia include increased thirst, appetite and urination.
 Symptoms of hypoglycaemia include weakness, shaking, sweating, light headedness, headache, behavioural changes, confusion, numbness/pins and needles in the lips, fingers or toes, irritability and hunger.
 Tell your doctor if you experience these symptoms.